Alyssa Monks: Work

 However, this specificity and photorealistic detail would not last.
 On October 8, 2011, Monks’ mother was diagnosed with lung cancer that had spread throughout the rest of her body, succumbing to it a year and three weeks after her diagnosis on October 26, 2012.
 When she returned to painting, Smear was one of her first pieces.
 “It’s like a release of everything that was unravelling in me,” she stated.
 “That safe, very, very carefully rendered safe place that I created in all of my other paintings was a myth; it didn’t work.”
 This tragic loss caused Monks to re-evaluate her process entirely, moving from the enclosed space of the bathroom to outside in the woods and integrating a chaotic, abstraction of nature into her work instead of the pristine and controlled layering of space.
 She even left paintings outside, exposed to the woods over night, just to see what kind of affect it would have — anything to inspire her to paint again and rekindle her love for art.

-In March 2018 a New York Times article was written about Monks' artistic contributions to FX's hit TV show The Americans.
+In March 2018 a New York Times article was written about Monks's artistic contributions to FX's hit TV show The Americans.
 For its final season, Monks created the paintings and drawings used on set for the character Erica, an artist wife of a nuclear arms dealer who is bedridden with cancer.
-Monks' work can be seen in the background of a critical scene for the final season of the show, in which the main character Elizabeth Jennings enters Erica's bedroom, disguised as an aid.
+Monks's work can be seen in the background of a critical scene for the final season of the show, in which the main character Elizabeth Jennings enters Erica's bedroom, disguised as an aid.
 Elizabeth is known for her inability to show emotion — the use of Monk's paintings was to disrupt this trait and serve as a turning point for the character.
 The show runners sought paintings for Elizabeth to see which, "unconsciously, like sleeper agents, suggesting the kinds of intense emotions that she will never let herself feel.
 They had to be realistic, but not too realistic, passionate, but not over the top.
 They had to look as though they could have been painted in the 1980s".